netotaku/e3Radio/README.md

 e3Radio 2.0 1st Release
 ====================

-The application consists of a continuos circular buffer of 'tracks'
+The application consists of a circular buffer of 'tracks'

 1. Play back commences
 ---------------------